mauroalberti/geoSurfDEM/README.md

 ![alt tag](http://www.malg.eu/geosurfdem/images/simSurf_rot_vert_axis_45d.png)

+In this way we obtain a plane dipping 35° towards N135°.

+#####Plane displacement to DEM extent

 Now we locate the rotated plane to a geographical position that broadly fits with the DEM.
-I choose to use my qgSurf plugin for QGIS for quickly locating a point at the center of the used DEM, while knowing also the z value.
+I choose to use my [qgSurf](https://plugins.qgis.org/plugins/qgSurf/) plugin for QGIS for quickly locating a point at the center of the used DEM, while knowing also the z value.

 ![alt tag](http://www.malg.eu/geosurfdem/images/qgis_qgsurf_snap_point_dem.png)